suchareq3/covid-vaccination-map/README.md

 # Notes
 This is my first project in my programming journey!
 If you have tips on how I can improve this program, please feel free to message me and let me know.

+To alleviate the scarcity of data in some countries, the program checks for the most recent, available data for each country for up to 2 weeks away from the user-given date.

 The included owid_to_pygal.json file was also created by me, using a combination of Excel and Python code.